 My friends changed.
 I could no longer hang out with the members of the frat, I just couldn’t.
 It was difficult for the fellowship of believers to accept me at first.
 But Kunle helped in this regard.
 God seemed to have used Him in preparing a people ahead of time for me.
 At first, many doubted my salvation.
 They still watched to be sure.

 But God helped me break through this.
 I was bold enough to tell them of how maligned they were in their disposition towards me.
 How do you want to increase?
-How do you want people to come into the fold if this is how you react towards them?
+How do you want people to come into the fold if this is how you react to them?
 These were questions I asked of them.
 Then they repented, returned and apologized.

 That’s how the church should be, a place where people can come in and fellowship and feel at home.
 If we are not set up this way on every level, sinners would receive Jesus and then become lonely, and it’ll become very easy for them to return to the first brotherhood they had, having no immediate one to fill that space.